bipesh369/bipesh369/README.md

 ---

+## 🎯 Currently Focused On

+* Building better React applications
+* Strengthening JavaScript and TypeScript fundamentals
+* Improving frontend architecture and UI development
+* Building and improving MERN applications
+* Writing cleaner and more maintainable code
+* Learning through real-world projects and hands-on development

+---

 ## 🤝 Open to Opportunities

-Currently looking for **Frontend / React Developer internships**, **Junior Frontend roles**, and **MERN internships** — especially on products with real users.
-Also open to collaborating on open-source projects.
+I'm currently looking for **Frontend / React Developer internships**, **Junior Frontend roles**, and **MERN internships**.

+I'm especially interested in opportunities where I can work on real products, learn from experienced developers, and contribute as part of a collaborative team.

+I'm also open to **open-source collaborations** and interesting projects where I can learn and contribute.

 <p align="center">
   <a href="mailto:juniorbipesh@gmail.com">